sitadconsulting/aws_infra/README.md

 # **Help us improve, your feedback will be invaluable**
 We'd love for you to engage and explore the set of currently available modules and provided examples.
 We'd also love to hear from you, so please feel free to provide any feedback of observations, comments and any errors you encounter.
-You can reach us at this holding email address: gbkehinde@gmail.com.
-If you are also in a position to address any error you notice that would be highly appreciated.
+You can reach us at this email address: hello@sitadconsulting.com

 # **Our Goal**
 Our goal for making this available to the public is to help businesses seeking to mordernize in the cloud or adopt cloud services for the first time, leverage the resouces we have provided in other to accelerate thier journey.
 As a company, we are committed to seeing enterprises thrive and succeed in the shift to adopting or modernizing in the cloud.
 We are here to help.
-Please feel free to reach out to us at the holding email address above if you like to engage our service.
+Please feel free to reach out to us at the email address above if you like to engage our service.

 # **Love what you see and want to contribute, then consider joining us or become a Partner**
 We would love to continue to make more of this work available for public use, if you share our ideals and would love to help, we would like to hear from you.
 We are seeking to build a community and confluence of value creating ecosystems.
 Please reach out to us at the same email address above.